Tag Archives: disability

 Wheelchair World

-My wife has had rheumatoid arthritis for over thirty years, but has never had a fall until: During her art class in the village hall, my wife slipped (quite how remains a mystery) and fractured both her femur and elbow. … Continue reading
+During her art class in the village hall, my wife slipped (quite how remains a mystery) and fractured both her femur and elbow.
+I often wondered what they got up to but didn’t know it was that wild!

 3 Comments